alicemunsal/dohex/DoHex.md

 #### Direct Communication

+![enter image description here](https://raw.githubusercontent.com/alicemunsal/dohex/master/diagrams/1-Direct.png)

 Components can only talk to each other through their ports.
-Nothing wrong
+Nothing wrong with this design if you are developing simple application

-![enter image description here](https://raw.githubusercontent.com/alicemunsal/dohex/master/diagrams/1-Direct.png)

 #### Event Bus
 I2C, modbus, canbus for explaning eventbus